rasmunk/McWeb/configs-platform/.aws/README.md

 This directory is used to store the AWS configuration file.
 This should be named 'config.yaml'

-This directory is also used to store AWS login credentials
+This directory is also used to store AWS login credentials.
 This shouled be named 'credentials'